ai-informetrics/ai-informetrics.github.io/README.md

 # ai-informetrics.github.io
-Website and materials of the 1st Workshop on AI + Informetrics (AII2021) at the iConference2021, Virtual, March 17
+Website and materials of the Workshop on AI + Informetrics (AII)